-Since its founding, the college has graduated more than 9,000 dentists and dental hygienists.
-The college is known internationally for producing excellent clinicians.
-More than half of all the dentists in the Dallas/Fort Worth area received their dental education at the college, and nearly one-third of all dentists in Texas are Texas A&M University College of Dentistry graduates.
+Since its founding, the school has graduated more than 9,000 dentists and dental hygienists.
+The school is known internationally for producing excellent clinicians.
+More than half of all the dentists in the Dallas/Fort Worth area received their dental education at the school, and nearly one-third of all dentists in Texas are Texas A&M University School of Dentistry graduates.

-Following a century of excellence, the College of Dentistry will continue to be a leader in dental education by:
+Following a century of excellence, the School of Dentistry will continue to be a leader in dental education by:

 - Educating exemplary clinicians who deliver evidence- based care.

 - Fostering translational and clinical research to improve patient care and delivery.

 - Providing high quality service to students, patients, faculty, staff, alumni, and the public.

 - Increasing access to dental care through cultural competence, diversity and community based care.